liutinglt/CE2P/README.md

 ### Requirements

 To install PyTorch, please refer to https://github.com/pytorch/pytorch#installation.
+The version of PyTorch we used is 0.3.1
 ### Compiling

 Some parts of InPlace-ABN have a native CUDA implementation, which must be compiled with the following commands: